Get a $1,000 Loan

 Personal loan6% - 36%1 - 3 days600+Most borrowers

-Payday loan300% - 391%Same dayNone requiredGenuine last resort only
+Payday advance300% - 391%Same dayNone requiredGenuine last resort only

 Personal loans

 The most flexible choice.
-Personal loans for $1,000 are almost always unsecured - your car, house, or savings aren't on the hook.
-Lenders set your rate based on your credit score, income, and debt-to-income ratio (DTI).
-Fill out an application in 10-15 minutes, and many give you a decision the same day.
+These are almost always unsecured - your car, house, or savings aren't on the hook.
+Providers set the pricing based on your score, earnings, and debt-to-income ratio (DTI).
+Fill out the paperwork in 10-15 minutes, and many give you a decision the same day.

-These platforms have collapsed the borrowing timeline to a few hours.
+Digital-first services have collapsed the borrowing timeline to a few hours.
 The speed is real - and so is the rate spread.
-Two lenders evaluating the same credit profile can quote APRs that are 10 percentage points apart.
-Shopping around isn't optional; it's how you keep real money in your pocket.
+Two companies evaluating the same profile can quote percentages that are 10 points apart.
+Shopping around isn't optional; it's how you keep real dollars in your pocket.

 Banks and credit unions

-Credit unions tend to offer lower rates because of human underwriting.
-A loan officer examines your full financial picture instead of feeding your application through an algorithm.
-The trade-off: approval takes two to five business days, and you might need to become a member.
+Member-owned cooperatives tend to offer lower pricing - federally chartered ones are capped at 18% APR by the NCUA - and many still use human underwriting.
+An officer examines your full financial picture instead of feeding your file through an algorithm.
+The trade-off: approval takes two to five business days, and you might need to join first.

-The average payday loan APR in the U.S. is 391%, according to the CFPB.
+The average payday product carries 391% APR in the U.S., according to the CFPB.
 On $1,000, that means repaying $1,391 or more - often in two weeks.
-Yes, the money appears fast.
-But so does the debt trap.
+Yes, the cash appears fast.
+But the debt trap closes just as quickly.
 Keep this one at the very bottom of your list.

 What a $1,000 Loan Actually Costs You

-Most people obsess over the monthly payment.
-Wrong number to start with.
-The right figure is total repayment - every dollar you'll hand over from the first payment to the last.
+Most people obsess over the installment amount.
+Wrong starting point.
+The right figure is total repayment - every dollar you'll hand over from the first remittance to the last.

-Take a look at what $1,000 looks like on a 12-month term at different APRs:
+Take a look at what the sum looks like on a 12-month term at different percentages:

 10%$87.92$1,055$55